vodkabears/galereya/README.md

 </body>
 ```

-Parameters
+Options
 ----------
-**Transition durations, cells width and all other parameters, except below ones, are read from your CSS!** This allows you to do a lot different customizations for Galereya without any pain.
+**Transition durations, cells width and all other parameters, except below ones, are read from your CSS!** This allows you to do a lot of different customizations for Galereya without any pain.

-**Parameters and their default values:**
+**Options and their default values:**
 ```js
     $('#galleryherepls').galereya({
             //spacing between cells of the masonry grid